-Dr. Leipzig is a board-certified Virginia spine surgeon with over two decades of experience.
+Dr. Leipzig is a board-certified Virginia spine surgeon serving Roanoke and Salem communities with over two decades of experience.
 He treats spinal stenosis, specializing in procedures like minimally invasive lumbar laminoplasty, microsurgical lumbar surgery, robotic spine surgery, disc arthroplasty, and more.
+To learn more or schedule an appointment, please contact our office.

 While it’s normal for our spines to change from natural wear and tear as we age, in some cases this degeneration in the spine can induce deformities that cause pinched nerves.
 Spinal stenosis is one of these complications, and it often leads to symptoms like pain, numbness, or heaviness in the legs and back.
 To understand spinal stenosis, it’s important to understand and the spine and how it works.